wp-plugins/simple-membership/readme.txt

 = Documentation =

-Read the [setup documentation](https://simple-membership-plugin.com/wp-content/uploads/documentation/simple-membership/membership-basic-setup-and-configuration.pdf) after you install the plugin to get started
+Read the [setup documentation](https://simple-membership-plugin.com/wp-content/uploads/documentation/simple-membership/membership-basic-setup-and-configuration.pdf) after you install the plugin to get started.

 = Plugin Support =

-If you have any issue with this plugin please post it on the support forum here: https://simple-membership-plugin.com/forums/
+If you have any issue with this plugin, please post it on the support forum here: https://simple-membership-plugin.com/forums/

 You can create a free forum user account and ask your question in the above forum.